csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

 > _Note:_ This document is intended to be relatively short.
 Be concise and precise.
 Assume the reader has no prior knowledge of your application and is non-technical.

 ## Description
 The application is primarily a web application, to be used as a component in Matron's larger overall system for managing medical care.
+The problem is that nurse tasks are currently scheduled by a system that does not take into account the spatial locations of rooms in the hospital.
+This leads to lots of extra workload and inefficiency which can increase nurse stress and negatively affect patient outcomes.
- Our application will specifically handle the input and processing of hospital unit maps, in order to compute the shortest paths between rooms.
+Our application will specifically handle the input and pathfinding of hospital unit maps, in order to compute the shortest paths between rooms.
+It's designed to integrate with the existing patient scheduler so that our API can be used to optimize pathfinding for nurses throughout the entire hospital.
+This will reduce stress in the hospital and help the Matron system to better schedule nurses to complete their tasks.
- The goal of this application is to reduce the time spent walking by hospital staff, which has been shown to increase stress and burnout, which can also negatively affect patients.
-An additional component of our application will be a webapp for smartphones that can be used by hospital staff to actually measure time between rooms, in order to tune the graph that represents the unit.

  * Provide a high-level description of your application and it's value from an end-user's perspective
  * What is the problem you're trying to solve?